theonetruenerd/VenusLibraryDocumentation/docs/source/Array.rst

   :return: An array of all the locations that the input variable was found
   :rtype: Array

-.. py:function:: InitializeAllValues(array io_arrValues, variable i_varValue)
+.. ven:function:: InitializeAllValues(array io_arrValues, variable i_varValue)

   This function sets all values within an array to the input variable.
 Does not work on empty arrays.